 Martin Luther King Jr.

 As usual, I’ve addressed several insightful connections between the present learning process I’m getting through Gaia Education, my personal and collective approaches, and consequently some life changes I’ve decided to face.
 To drop out from the mode of “To Have” to drop into the mode of “To Be” (1*) is by no means an easy task, I’m quite aware it’s for the long haul.
 By dint of conviction I’ve tried to strive myself to give up my role as passive observer (and victim) and thus gaining authority to pursue a truly productive life.
-In doing so I’ve had to obviously deal with my own huge ignorance, with my drawbacks.
+In doing so I’ve had to obviously deal with my drawbacks, with my own huge ignorance.
 However, by acknowledging my dim view I’ve also found the ways of developing mindfulness, a state that has let my creative power arises genuinely.
 The more I’ve allowed my human powers to emerge, the more I’ve been able to fairly realize, with love, my abilities as systems ecologist / cultural creative / evolutionary activist / evolutionary leader, among other systemic skills by which I’m aiming to contribute my grain of sand towards the ‘story of integration’.
 So next, and being in tune with what I’ve assimilated herein, I want to share some of the inspirations that have brought direction to various of my life approaches and shifts.

 Productive/Mature Love, Empowerment & The Path of Eldership